hlavacs/ViennaEntityComponentSystem/README.md

 Important features of VECS are:
 * C++20
 * Header only, simply include the headers to your project
-* Make one or several partitions of your data.
+* VECS is a template library.
+Make one or several disconnected partitions of your data through different instantiations.
 * Compile time definition of components and entities.
 VECS creates a rigorous compile time frame around your data, minimizing runtime overhead.
 * Can use tags to define subsets of entities dynamically.
 * Designed to be used by multiple threads in parallel, low overhead locking.
-* Easy to use, various ways to access the entities and their components.
+* Easy to use, various ways to access the entities and their components through iterators and ranges.
 * High performance by default, components are ordered sequentially in memory (row or column wise) for cache friendly access.
+* Data structures can grow in memory (mostly) without locking.
+By choosing parameters carefully, you can avoid locking altogether, without preallocating all the memory (which you could if you want).

 VECS is currently in BETA.